gciruelos/gciruelos.com/posts/2015-06-21-linear-recurrences.markdown

 Now, as before, we diagonalize and solve the problem.
 But, what if the matrix is not diagonalizable?
 Well, then we can use Jordan normal form, for which there is a closed formula for powers.

-It is interesting to see that a really simple tool of linear algebra helped us solving a family of often-ocurring problems.
+It is interesting to see that a really simple tool of linear algebra helped us solving a family of often-occurring problems.

 Another interesting thing I can talk about, is what happens with eigenspaces.
 Let \\(C\\) be the generating matrix of some linear recurrence, what happens if \\((a_1, a_2, ..., a_k)\\), the vector formed by the first terms of the sequence, is an eigenvector?